 Although the industrial character of the project site does not offer any recreation opportunities, FFP proposes to install an interpretive sign near the lower reservoir that is accessible to the public and from where the project can be viewed to enhance recreation.
-The interpretive sign would be handicapped accessible.
+The interpretive sign would also be accessible to persons with disabilities.
 The interpretive sign will display a map of the project and provide information on pumped storage.
 In addition, FFP states that subject to further consultation with the Corps, the interpretive sign could be placed on the Corps' managed recreation lands near the project.
-FFP states that the recreation management measures would be developed and included in a Visual and Recreation Resource Management Plan (VRRMP).
+FFP states that the recreation management measures would be developed and included in a visual and recreation resource management plan.